 Change has been a constant in my life.
 From kid to adult, school to career, working for others to owning my own businesses, single to married, from no kids to a father of four.
-Each change had it’s own big ideas and dreams accompanied by its own challenges and opportunities.
+Each change had it’s own big ideas accompanied by its own day to day challenges and opportunities.

 So what do you do with this information?
 First of all, know it’s very general.
 There are no absolutes, every person’s situation is different, and there are factors beyond our control.
-But that said, these toss:ly ideas are not meant to provide a how to, step by step, in any one area, they can be terribly important to stimulate action in one area in support of taking the steps needed.
+But that said, change is the constant, and it stands to reason that learning more about it is valuable — when you’re picking which way to go, or supporting movement in the directions you’ve already chosen.

-I think it’s true, as an adult, the promises in life are yours to choose.
+I think it’s true, as adults, the big ideas in life are ours to choose.
 Have more of what you want.
 Have less of what you don’t want.
 More happiness.
 Less worry.
 More money.
 Less stress.
 More health.
 Less sickness.

-The common denominator is to change what’s not working, into something that is.
+The common denominator to enjoying them all, is to change what’s not working, into something that is.